Cooleli912/Bad-News/README.md

+# THIS IS OUTDATED, I HAVE FOUND A WAY!
+The following bad news has passed, I have returned to github.

 # Bad News

 I'll be leaving Github, and moving on, because I am required to enable two factor authenication, but, I can't, so I can no longer post here, for new content, go to http://www.eelonline.us/